ZoBoRf/ZILCH-How-to/README.md

 ```

 On summer holiday A.D.
 2020 I wanted
-to implement an own version of '<SORT ...', but the specification is
+to implement an own version of `<SORT ...`, but the specification is
 rather complicated (cf. section 7.6.3.2 SORT in ["The MDL Programming Language" by S. W. Galley and Greg Pfister](https://github.com/ZoBoRf/mdl-docs/blob/master/tex/mdl.pdf)) and while scanning the current `Muddle` GitHub
 repositories at https://github.com/PDP-10/muddle for additional clues
 I found this: https://github.com/PDP-10/muddle/blob/master/mim/development/mim/vax/mimlib/sortx.mud